 Plan ahead and batch content creation.
 This usually saves you time and it can help lessen the pressure of needing to find something to post in the moment.
 There are loads of social scheduler tools now that have some awesome features for choosing best times to post, adding hashtags and so on.

 I recommend tools like Buffer, Hootsuite, CoSchedule, Sprout Social, Meet Edgar, IFTTT and Zoho Social.
-Planoly, Tailwind and Later are also great for planning Instagram and Pinterest.
+Planoly, Tailwind [affiliate link] and Later are also great for planning Instagram and Pinterest.

 5. Templates and swipe files